Everything you ever wanted to know about Linux -stable releases¶

-It must fix a real bug that bothers people (not a, “This could be a problem…” type thing).
+It must either fix a real bug that bothers people or just add a device ID.
+To elaborate on the former:

-It must fix a problem that causes a build error (but not for things marked CONFIG_BROKEN), an oops, a hang, data corruption, a real security issue, or some “oh, that’s not good” issue.
-In short, something critical.
+It fixes a problem like an oops, a hang, data corruption, a real security issue, a hardware quirk, a build error (but not for things marked CONFIG_BROKEN), or some "oh, that's not good" issue.

 Serious issues as reported by a user of a distribution kernel may also be considered if they fix a notable performance or interactivity issue.
 As these fixes are not as obvious and have a higher risk of a subtle regression they should only be submitted by a distribution kernel maintainer and include an addendum linking to a bugzilla entry if it exists and additional information on the user-visible impact.

-No “theoretical race condition” issues, unless an explanation of how the race can be exploited is also provided.
+No "This could be a problem..." type of things like a "theoretical race condition", unless an explanation of how the bug can be exploited is also provided.

-It cannot contain any “trivial” fixes in it (spelling changes, whitespace cleanups, etc).
+No "trivial" fixes without benefit for users (spelling changes, whitespace cleanups, etc).

 Procedure for submitting patches to the -stable tree¶

-Security patches should not be handled (solely) by the -stable review process but should follow the procedures in Documentation/admin-guide/security-bugs.rst.
+Security patches should not be handled (solely) by the -stable review process but should follow the procedures in Documentation/process/security-bugs.rst.

-To have the patch automatically included in the stable tree, add the tag
+To have a patch you submit for mainline inclusion later automatically picked up for stable trees, add the tag

 in the sign-off area.
-Once the patch is merged it will be applied to the stable tree without anything else needing to be done by the author or subsystem maintainer.
+Once the patch is mainlined it will be applied to the stable tree without anything else needing to be done by the author or subsystem maintainer.

-After the patch has been merged to Linus’ tree, send an email to firstname.lastname@example.org containing the subject of the patch, the commit ID, why you think it should be applied, and what kernel version you wish it to be applied to.
+If the patch already has been merged to mainline, send an email to email@example.com containing the subject of the patch, the commit ID, why you think it should be applied, and what kernel versions you wish it to be applied to.

 commit <sha1> upstream.